 Other factors considered negative were the news media’s focus on less important issues (58 percent), politicians using their connections to get high-paying jobs after they leave office (54 percent), super PACs (52 percent) and too many people and groups lobbying to defend their interests or causes (50 percent).
 Not every issue crossed the 50 percent threshold for being considered a major problem.
 Forty-eight percent of the public were especially troubled that “good people don’t want to go into politics.”
 Of the 10 factors rated, the one considered least problematic was the use of PACs by companies, nonprofits and unions to support candidates.
 Only 39 percent called PACs a major problem.

-In a separate question, respondents were asked whether they found specific types of corporate lobbying to be acceptable.
 While lobbying in general is often controversial, companies that articulate why they are lobbying meet with the public’s approval — especially if their goal is to protect jobs (62 percent), create a level playing field with competitors (54 percent) or support social causes (53 percent).
 Only small percentages of respondents said these forms of advocacy were not acceptable.
 Options for Funding Political Campaigns Seven out of 10 Americans are supportive of self-funded campaigns or political dollars raised from individual citizens.
 The next most acceptable form of campaign funding is political action committees (PACs), which are favored by 51 percent of Americans and opposed by only 22 percent.
 Due to strong support from men and younger voters, favorability of super PACs rose from 37 percent in 2018 to 46 percent this year.
 At the bottom of the list of options was using federal tax dollars to fund campaigns, a position supported by only 31 percent of Americans and opposed by 51 percent.

 The news media is rapidly losing the public’s trust as a source of news and information about politics.
 Only 39 percent consider it trustworthy, compared with 50 percent who said they trust the media “not too much” or none.
 Last year 46 percent said it was a trustworthy source of political news and information and only 43 percent disagreed.
 The differences in opinion among Republicans, Democrats and Independents are striking.
 Democrats still generally trust the news media, with 58 percent saying they trust it at least somewhat and only 32 percent saying they have little or no trust.
 Just 23 percent of Republicans, however, have at least some trust in the news media and 69 percent have little or no trust.
 Independents also tend to be negative about the press, with 33 percent having some trust and 50 percent having little or no trust.